Hellooo, beautiful people of the internet!

 It was a large one-room apartment on the top floor of an old building in the middle of the city.
 Currently, a splintered ladder, a canvas drop cloth, and a couple of empty paint cans stood solemnly in the middle of the otherwise empty room.
-Through a large skylight overhead, February sunshine poured into the room, and the dull rumble of building construction reverberated under the symphony of car horns and sirens in the city.
+Through a large skylight overhead, February sunshine poured in, and the dull rumble of building construction reverberated under the symphony of car horns and sirens.

 There were only two other rooms in the apartment, and they were both to the left of the room.
 They stood adjacent to each other, and to get to them one had to climb four wooden steps that had bowed over years of use.
 The first door above the steps was the bedroom.
 Only, it wasn't really a bedroom.
 It was a six foot by four foot dressing room.
 The bathroom was through the other door.
 It had no tub.
-Just a shower and small sink and what have you.
+Just a shower and small sink.

 The doors to both the rooms were at one point white, but cat claws, dog paws, and countless human hands have scratched and dulled the paint away, unveiling the dark wood underneath through chipped veins.